Holy Name Cathedral, Brisbane: Benedict stone

 Benedict Stone Factory at Bowen Hills, c.
 1934.

 Benedict stone, a mixture of cement and crushed Brisbane tuff, was used on building facades as an alternative to full stone construction.
 It was manufactured by Benedict Stone (Qld) Pty Ltd which was established by Archbishop James Duhig, to manufacture the stone required for the Holy Name Cathedral.
 The product was developed at the turn of the twentieth century by American manufacturer, Benedict.
 Duhig obtained a licence from America and opened the Benedict Stone works at Bowen Hills on 9 August 1929.
 In February 1930 Colonial Mutual Life (CML) advanced Duhig an mortgage on his properties which included the stone works.
-A mutually-dependent relationship developed between CML, Duhig and Jack Hennessey, architect.
-CML used Benedict stone to build a number of their Australian offices, ensuring some of their mortgage was repaid, and employed Hennessey and Concrete Constructions (Qld) Ltd, who were Duhig's architect and contractor for the Holy Name Cathedral.
+A mutually-dependent relationship developed between CML, Duhig and Jack Hennessy, architect.
+CML used Benedict stone to build a number of their Australian offices, ensuring some of their mortgage was repaid, and employed Hennessy and Concrete Constructions (Qld) Ltd, who were Duhig's architect and contractor for the Holy Name Cathedral.